 Access: Read/write access, write protected by two key registers (STIKEY0 and STIKEY1).
-A write access to STICON is completed correctly only if the following triple write sequence is followed:
+A write access to STICON is only completed correctly if the following triple write sequence is followed:

 1. STIKEY0 MMR is written with 0x0007.

 2. STICON is written.